 8. Know your target audience: What kind of content you need to create depends on your target audience.
 The better you know them, the more useful content you will create.
 Without knowing your target audience, you may end up creating content on irrelevant topics, which would win you neither visitors nor good rankings.
 By creating a detailed buyer persona, you will be able to zero in on content that matters to your potential patients.

 9. Improve patient engagement: Engagement is the ability to hold a visitor’s attention.
 In SEO context, engagement is a measure of the amount of time spent on a page.
 Recent research has found a positive correlation between engagement metrics and search rankings.
 According to Google, if a visitor spends more time on a web page, it is probably because he or she found the page useful.
 Moreover, because Google only wants to promote the best results to its users, it will place websites with strong engagement higher up in the search engine results pages (SERPs).

 Phone books and Yellow Pages are not coming back.
 Moreover, while television and radio ads have their place in today’s changing marketplace, they are not as powerful as a well-placed SEO campaign.
 Investing in SEO will be a smart decision for a medical practice.
 It is never too late to get into this game.
 However, if you wait too long, you may end up playing a long game of catch-up.

 SEO is an essential component in your overall digital healthcare marketing plan.
 Your website, social media management and paid advertising campaigns must all be designed to enhance your online presence.
 When you choose an online marketing firm to guide you through this process, it is essential that you find a company that takes a comprehensive approach to digital marketing.

-In order to find out how the digital marketing team at Practice Builders can help your practice attract new patients and enhance its online reputation, call us today.
+In order to find out how the digital medical marketing team at Practice Builders can help your practice attract new patients and enhance its online reputation, call us today.
 We can answer all of your questions about how medical SEO can improve your practice and use our decades of experience to give your medical practice the boost you have been looking for.